fys4220/fys4220.github.io/fys4220-jbook/part-project/project_uart.md

 UART connection between two devices.
 ```

 Asynchronous means that the communication interface does not make use of a dedicated line for a clock signal.
-Both the receiver and transmitter therefore needs to be aware of the frequency used to transmit and receive data.
+Both the receiver and transmitter therefore needs to be aware of the frequency used to transmit and receive data, referred to as the baud rate.

 %in order to correctly encode and decode the data.